a20351766/udo.1.4.0/docs/source/prereqs.rst

-  Even though, in Linux, Go's ``GOPATH`` variable can be a colon-separated list of directories, and will use a default value of ``$HOME/go`` if it is unset, the current Fabric build framework still requires you to set and export that variable, and it must contain **only** the single directory name for your Go workspace.
+  Even though, in Linux, Go's ``GOPATH`` variable can be a colon-separated list of directories, and will use a default value of ``$HOME/go`` if it is unset, the current UDO build framework still requires you to set and export that variable, and it must contain **only** the single directory name for your Go workspace.
 (This restriction might be removed in a future release.)